-Parental mediation studies have established that parents vary their mediation strategies according to their attitude to or perception of the use and effects of digital devices and the internet on their children.
+Parental mediation studies have established that parents vary their mediation strategies according to their attitude to or perception of the use and effects of digital devices and the Internet on their children.
+Those who are concerned with or worried about media-related risks and harm are more likely to try to protect their children by (i) applying restrictions on media use, (ii) monitoring or supervising the children, or (iii) critically talking to the children about media content (Nikken & Schols, 2015; Sonck et al., 2013).
 On the other hand, parents who regard digital media as an educational tool or as an entertainment gizmo, are more likely to use digital devices together with their children (i.e., co-use) or actively discuss the content of the media (Nikken & Schols, 2015; Sonck et al., 2013).